Entries open for 30 To Watch: Young Journalist Awards 2019

 We are delighted that many of our former 30 to Watch gold winners have joined the judging panel for this year’s awards.

-Debbie Ramsay, BBC Radio One Newsbeat: Debbie is editor of Newsbeat and Radio 1 Extra news.
+Debbie Ramsay, BBC Radio 1 Newsbeat: Debbie is editor of Newsbeat and Radio 1 Xtra news.
 She specialises in making news designed for a young audience and has pioneered using video and social media to tell complex stories across multiple platforms.

 John Stevens, The Daily Mail: A gold winner in 2015, John has established himself as one of the country’s sharpest political reporters.

-Finola Miles, ITV News: Finola won gold in 2017 since then her career at ITN has flourished and she is now regularly editing evening news and News at Ten bulletins.
+Finola Miles, ITV News: Finola won gold in 2017 since then her career at ITN has flourished.
+She is now a senior producer taking responsibility for weekend bulletins.

 Peter Campbell, Financial Times: Peter was a gold winner in 2013 for his work at the Daily Mail.
 He is now Motor Industry Correspondent at the FT.
 This is his fifth year as a 30 To Watch judge.